We draw with our hands with children. How to teach a child to draw? Drawing with fingers and palms

 • He has no equal on land:

-Consideration of the image of an elephant, its body parts, the shape and size of the head, ears, trunk, tusks, torso, legs, tail are discussed.
-Huge ears that partially cover the head, a long flexible trunk and small eyes stand out in particular.
+Examination of the image of an elephant, discussing its body parts, the shape and size of the head, ears, trunk, tusks, torso, legs, tail.
+Particularly notable are the huge ears that partially cover the head, the long flexible trunk and small eyes.

-The teacher tells the children that the ears protect the animal from overheating, as well as from annoying insects.
+The teacher informs the children that the ears protect the animal from overheating, as well as from annoying insects.
 And the movable trunk easily lifts various objects, plucks leaves from trees and draws water from a reservoir.
-The sharp tusks protect the elephant from predators and also dig up the earth in search of water during a drought.
+The elephant's sharp tusks serve as protection from predators and also dig up the ground in search of water during droughts.

 The tusks and trunk are the elephant's survival tools.

-Preschoolers are invited to depict an elephant in non-standard ways - with the help of a palm.
-The teacher demonstrates the image process: the palm is painted with gray paint, but only up to the first phalanx, since the elephant's legs are thick and short.
-In addition, when applying a print, the thumb must be taken to the side - this will be the trunk.
+Preschoolers are invited to depict an elephant in non-standard ways - using the palm of their hand.
+The teacher demonstrates the depiction process: the palm is painted with gray paint, but only up to the first phalanx, since the elephant’s legs are thick and short.
+In addition, when making a print, the thumb must be moved to the side - this will be the trunk.

 • Here are all my fingers